 The finals of the 1971 Candidates Matches between the 28 year old American genius Bobby Fischer and the 42 year old Armenian genius Tigran Petrosian is already a legend of history.

-Taking place between September 30 and October 19 in Buenos Aires at the Teatro Municipal San Martin, the match was followed by the entire chess world.
+Taking place between Thursday, September 30 (game 1) and Tuesday, October 26 (game 9) in Buenos Aires at the Teatro Municipal San Martin, the match was followed by the entire chess world.
 It was billed as ”The unstoppable force vs the immovable object”.

 And what a spectacle it was!
 Hundreds of journalists from all over the world converged on Buenos Aires.
 Thousands of chess fans crowded the streets directly outside the teatro , all fully aware that something historic was taking place.